Jeff-Mitchell/network-flood-attack-protection/README.md

 ### Known Issues

-The simple MAC addresses e.g. 00:00:00:00:00:01 may not work on your version of SDN-cockpit, to fix this issue go to file `sdn-cockpit\sync\remote\srcipt_run_mininet.py` and change line 81 which looks like:
+The simple MAC addresses e.g., 00:00:00:00:00:01 may not work on your version of SDN-cockpit, to fix this issue go to file `sdn-cockpit\sync\remote\srcipt_run_mininet.py` and change line 81 which looks like:

 ```python
 mn_host = net.addHost(name, ip = host.get("ip"),